rdehaan/rdehaan.github.io/ideas/small-projects.md

 ---
-title: Small research projects
+title: Small(er) projects
 parent: Ideas for research projects
 has_children: false
 nav_order: 1
 ---

-# Ideas for small research projects
+# Ideas for smaller research projects
 {: .no_toc }

-The following research ideas might be useful as a starting point for a small research or reading project&mdash;e.g., for students of the UvA's [Master of Logic](https://msclogic.illc.uva.nl/) program looking to do an [individual project](https://msclogic.illc.uva.nl/current-students/courses/projects/).
+The following research ideas might be useful as a starting point for a small research project&mdash;e.g., for students of the UvA's [Master of Logic](https://msclogic.illc.uva.nl/) program looking to do an [individual project](https://msclogic.illc.uva.nl/current-students/courses/projects/).